Gasoline Vapor Recovery

 Yes, if you operate a gasoline dispensing site located within Area A (Phoenix Metro) or Area B (Tucson Metro) with a gasoline throughput of least 10,000 gallons during any one month of a calendar year (vapor recovery requirements do not apply to gas stations owned and operated by tribal members on Native American reservations).
 If you have a gasoline throughput of less than 10,000 gallons per month, you must file a monthly Throughput Report by March 30 of each year for the previous calendar year (A.A.C.
 R3-7-1002(B)).
 You may submit your throughput report online.

 Initial Installation or Major Modification of Vapor Recovery Systems

 A person shall not begin to construct a site in Area A (Phoenix Metro) or Area B (Tucson Metro) requiring a vapor recovery system, or make a major modification to an existing vapor recovery system or component, before obtaining approval of an Authority to Construct (ATC) permit.
 The construction plan must be submitted to the Division for review and along with a $250 application fee.
 You may apply for an ATC permit online using the location's BMF (license) number.
-If the location does not have a BMF number, please contact WMSD licensing at 602-542-3578 or [email protected].
+If the location does not have a BMF number, you may request a BMF number by contacting [email protected].